NYU-DataServices/doi_crossref_workflow/README.md

 # doi_crossref_workflow
 Workflow for establishing new NYU CrossRef DOIs and transforming required metatdata

-### Steps in automation workflow
+### Steps in automation workflow for journal content type (example)

- 1. Client fills in preliminary Google spreadsheet (copied from our template, but remaining in our owned Drive folder)  with title and publication info.
-At this point, these are mostly placeholders so we know how many DOIs to mint and how umbrella objects (e.g. a journal issue) relate to sub-objects (e.g. an article).
+ 1. Client fills in preliminary Google spreadsheet (copied from our template, but remaining in our owned Drive folder)  with journal title and publication info, then at least title and author info for each article in that issue.
+At this point, these are placeholders so we know how many DOIs to mint and how umbrella objects (e.g. a journal issue) relate to sub-objects (e.g. an article).
- 2. Script reads from template GSheet and populates a DOI grouping object with the bare metadata and the prefix (Libraries or Press; in this case, always Libraries) to be assigned
- 3. Script proposes DOI suffixes, taking care not to create collision with current GSheet registry of NYU Libraries CrossRef DOIs (this may justify a read from that Registry first)
- 4. Script modifies original templated sheet with the new DOIs.
+ 2. Service provide runs script to read from template GSheet, then does a second call to the master DOI registry pull in list of previously registered DOIs from master GSheet (to prevent collision).
+ 3. In same step, script generates the correct number of unregistered draft DOIs and adds them to the template for each article.
- 5. Client uses these DOIs to place them on electronic assets, e.g. the journal issue and article.
+ 4. Client uses these DOIs to place them on electronic assets, e.g. the journal issue and article.
- 6. Client fills out the remainder of the template with full metadata
+ 6. Client fills out the remainder of the template with full metadata if not completed already.
  7. Second script reads the template again and transforms the full metadata to a valid XML record for upload to CrossRef.
 Script uses pre-established XML templates and fills it in with metadata gleaned from template GSheet
+ 8. XML is validated using CrossRef validator ([https://www.crossref.org/02publishers/parser.html](https://www.crossref.org/02publishers/parser.html))
+ 9. XML is sent to CrossRef to register and activate DOIs
+ 10. Master registry sheet is updated by hand to reflect newly registered DOIs

-### Proposed components
+### File Components

 <pre>
 doi_crossref_workflow